hackclub/hackclub/workshops/todo-list-app/README.md

 Form elements like `<input>`, `<select>` and `<textarea>` in React are slightly different from those of HTML.
 In HTML, they responsible on their own to handle the user input and update their respective values.
 But in React, the forms are controlled by components using state.
 Learn more about React forms [here](https://reactjs.org/docs/forms.html).

-Create a state value and update it every time the input changes using `handleChange` function.
+Create a state value and update it every time the input changes using the `handleChange` function.

 ```jsx
 import React, { useState } from 'react'  // <-------------- importing useState hook